aloysius-pgast/heatmap-me/README.md

 See [documentation in _doc_ directory](doc/ws/index.adoc) for a description of _websocket data_

 Check https://www.neotodamoon.com for a demo of the UI

+NB: _Heatmap Me_ relies on [Crypto Exchanges Gateway](https://github.com/aloysius-pgast/crypto-exchanges-gateway) to connect to exchanges, so you will need to **deploy your own instance** of _Crypto Exchanges Gateway_ in order to use it

 ## Installation